ljeanner/azure-ipaas-workshop/docs/workshop.md

 </details>

-// TO DO : FAIRE UNE TRANSITION AVEC LE DESIGNER

 ### Check the Logic App Workflows

 A **workflows** is a series of operations that define a task, business process, or workload.
 Each workflow always starts with a single trigger operation, after which you must add one or more action operations.